vosslab/biology-problems-website/docs/tutorials/index.md

 #### **Canvas**
 - [Canvas QTI.zip File Upload](canvas_tutorial.md)
-  Learn how to properly upload question banks and create a quiz using the randomization preset from Canvas
+  Learn how to properly upload question banks and create a quiz using the randomization preset from Canvas.

 #### **LibreTexts ADAPT**
 - LibreTexts ADAPT QTI v1.2 Question Import Guide